Yung Gravy: Selected events

 In April 2021, Yung Gravy received recognition from the professional hockey team Tampa Bay Lightning, who inscribed the title of Yung Gravy’s track "Gravy Train," one of the team's post-game victory songs, on their 2020 Stanley Cup rings.
 In 2022, Yung Gravy performed at the pregame performance for the Minnesota Vikings and New England Patriots NFL football game on Thanksgiving Day.
 In 2022, he was also featured on both Jimmy Kimmel Live and the MTV Video Music Awards Pre-Show, performing his hit single, “Betty (Get Money)."
 In January 2023, Yung Gravy performed at the X Games, hosted in Aspen, Colorado; he also participated in the Special Olympics Unified Skiing competition, where he raced against professional freeskier Tom Wallisch.

 Musical style and influences

 Yung Gravy's musical style is a blend of trap music with vintage themes often inspired by soul music of the 1950s and 1960s and soul and funk music of the 1960s, '70s and '80s: For example, his song "Gravy Train" samples Maxine Nightingale's 1976 "Right Back Where We Started From", and his breakout hit "Mr. Clean" samples the 1954 song "Mr. Sandman" by The Chordettes.

 His musical style has been described as amusing, energetic, authentic, and bold.
 Yung Gravy has cited musicians from multiple genres as inspirations; including hip-hop acts, such as Outkast and Three 6 Mafia; and soul acts, ranging from Smokey Robinson to The Blackbyrds.
-Yung Gravy is 6 feet 8 inches tall, though he has mentioned being 6'6" in a song because it flowed better lyrically.
+Yung Gravy is 6 feet 8 in (2.03m) tall, though he has mentioned being 6'6" in a song because it flowed better lyrically.